 Trying to keep it very bare-bones, following – what I call – the „framework approach“.David Vongries, Page Builder Framework lead developer

 Cool.
 But how well does Page Builder Framework fare as a theme framework then?
 Let’s start with a look at its features: what it does – and doesn’t – do.

 About WebMatros Reviews

-WebMatros reviews are always based on rigorous testing and research – focusing on 3 carefully selected criteria:
+WebMatros = trustworthy, fair and insightful reviews that are always based on rigorous testing and research – focused on 3 carefully selected criteria: